Methodist Episcopal Church: Background (1766–1783)

 The Methodist Episcopal Church originated from the spread of Methodism outside of England to the Thirteen Colonies in the 1760s.
-Earlier, Methodism had grown out of the ministry of John Wesley, a priest in the Church of England (also known as the Anglican Church) who preached an evangelical message centered on justification by faith, repentance, the possibility of having assurance of salvation, and the doctrine of Christian perfection.
+Earlier, Methodism had grown out of the ministry of John Wesley, a priest in the Church of England who preached an evangelical message centered on justification by faith, repentance, the possibility of having assurance of salvation, and the doctrine of Christian perfection.

 Wesley was loyal to the Anglican Church, and he organized his followers into parachurch societies and classes with the goal of promoting spiritual revival within the Church of England.
 Members of Methodist societies were expected to attend and receive Holy Communion in their local parish church, but Wesley also recruited and supervised lay preachers for itinerant or traveling ministry.

 Around fifteen or twenty societies formed a circuit.
 Anywhere from two to four itinerant preachers would be assigned to a circuit on a yearly basis to preach and supervise the societies within their circuit.
 One itinerant preacher in each circuit would be made the "assistant" (because he was an assistant to Wesley), and he would direct the activities of the other itinerant preachers in the circuit, who were called "helpers".
 Wesley gave out preaching assignments at an annual conference.

 In 1769, Wesley sent itinerants Robert Williams, Richard Boardman, and Joseph Pilmore to oversee Methodists in America after learning that societies had already been organized there as early as 1766 by Philip Embury, Robert Strawbridge, and Thomas Webb.
 In 1773, Wesley appointed Thomas Rankin general assistant, placing him in charge of all the Methodist preachers and societies in America.
 On July 4, 1773, Rankin presided over the first annual conference on American soil at Philadelphia.
 At that time there were 1,160 Methodists in America led by ten lay preachers.
 Itinerant Methodist preachers would become known as circuit riders.

 Methodist societies in America also operated within the Church of England.
 There were several Anglican priests who supported the work of the Methodists, attending Methodist meetings and administering the sacraments to Methodists.
 These included Charles Pettigrew of North Carolina, Samuel Magaw of Dover and then Philadelphia, and Uzel Ogden of New Jersey.
 Anglican clergyman Devereux Jarratt (1733–1801) was a particularly active supporter, founding Methodist societies in Virginia and North Carolina.